oreqizer/c-notes/02types.md

 An *integer* written as one character within single quotes, like `'x'`.
 It's a numeric value in the host machine's character set (usually **ASCII**).

+> **Note:** although it's guaranteed that a character expression like `'x'` will never have a negative value, arbitrary bit patterns in a `char` may.
+It's thus better to always explicitly state `signed` or `unsigned`.

 They can be manipulated the same way any other *integer* can, though they are most commonly used in comparisons with other `char`s.

 Some characters are represented by *escape sequences*, like `'\n'` (newline).
 Arbitrary byte-sized bit pattern can also be used: